-Scams, fraud, mismanagement and an overall lack of transparency in the web3 industry are globally triggering the regulators’ radar now more than ever.
+Scams, fraud, mismanagement, and an overall lack of transparency in the web3 industry are globally triggering the regulators’ radar now more than ever.
 So we crafted this guide with all you need to know about crypto regulations.

 Occasionally, fraudsters and opportunists promising riches usually exploit investors´ lack of education and gray zones in the crypto industry today.
 This is why investors need to educate themselves about decentralized applications by using great dapp tools and analytics.

-Crypto regulation news per country
+Crypto regulation news per region

 - June 8th, 2022 – New York legislators issue a guideline for stablecoins indicating that all stablecoins must be fully backed.
 All stablecoin issuers must have clear redemption and backing of dollar-pegged stablecoins.